TimCares/MasterThesis/docs/thesis/experiments/tte.typ

 After training, to validate whether the TTE is actually utilized, we check the average value of the LayerScale weights.
 If they show a value lower or equal to the initial value of 1e-5, then we can conclude that even though the model performance improves, the relative importance of TTE is low.
-We measure a mean of 7.2e-4, with a standard deviation of 1.6e-2, and we observe the maximum weight for a channel to be 0.3.
-This shows that (1) the actual features extracted by the image and text encoder are significantly more important than the TTE, which is not surprising, but also that (2) the model utilizes the TTE to some extent.
+We measure a mean of 2e-4 and observe the maximum weight for a channel to be 0.37.
+This shows that the model utilizes the TTE to some extend, although it does not seem to be that useful.
+This is also reflected in the low gain achieved from adding LayerScale to the TTE, as seen in @image_text_retrieval_tte_second.
+Nevertheless, we keep the TTE and LayerScale in the model, as they increase the performance slightly, and only add few parameters to the model (1,536 for both token type embeddings, and 768 for the learnable scaling weights of LayerNorm).